Living to Learn, Learning to Live, Together

 All people and institutions are subject to and accountable to law that is fairly applied and enforced.
 In school, we promote the importance of the rule of law through such things as:

-- Teaching the children from Pre School to Form 6 the difference between right and wrong, and as they mature, this aids their understanding of how one should behave in their daily lives.
+- Teaching the children from Nursey to Form 6 the difference between right and wrong, and as they mature, this aids their understanding of how one should behave in their daily lives.

 - There is a classroom code of practice in every classroom.